Engee documentation

 Details

-• Single saturation point - values of the number of turns, unsaturated inductance and parasitic parallel conductance are specified.
+• Single saturation point — the values of the number of turns, unsaturated inductance and parasitic parallel conductivity are indicated.

-• Single inductance (linear) - Specifies the values of the number of turns, unsaturated and saturated inductances, saturation magnetic flux and parasitic parallel conductivity.
+• Single inductance (linear) — the values of the number of turns, unsaturated and saturated inductors, saturation magnetic flux and parasitic parallel conductivity are indicated.
 This option is used by default.

-• Magnetic flux versus current characteristic - In addition to the number of turns and the parasitic parallel conductance value, the current vector and the magnetic flux vector are specified to complete the magnetic flux-current table.
+• Magnetic flux versus current characteristic — in addition to the number of turns and the value of the parasitic parallel conductivity, the current vector and the magnetic flux vector are indicated to fill in the table of the dependence of the magnetic flux on the current.

-• Magnetic flux density versus magnetic field strength characteristic - In addition to the number of turns and the parasitic parallel conductance value, the effective length and cross-sectional area of the core, as well as the magnetic field strength vector and the magnetic induction vector are provided to complete the magnetic induction versus magnetic field strength table.
+• Magnetic flux density versus magnetic field strength characteristic — in addition to the number of turns and the value of parasitic parallel conductivity, the values of the effective length and cross-sectional area of the core, as well as the vector of magnetic field strength and the vector of magnetic induction are indicated to fill in the table of dependence of magnetic induction on magnetic field strength.

-• Magnetic flux density versus magnetic field strength characteristic with hysteresis - In addition to the number of turns, effective length and cross-sectional area of the core, the values of the initial derivative of the angysteresis B-H curve, magnetic induction and field strength at a certain point of the B-H curve, as well as the reversible magnetisation coefficient, volume coupling coefficient and interdomain coupling coefficient to determine the magnetic induction as a function of the current value and history of the magnetic field strength are given.
+• Magnetic flux density versus magnetic field strength characteristic with hysteresis — in addition to the number of turns, the effective length and the cross-sectional area of the core, the values of the initial derivative of the anhysteresis curve B-H, magnetic induction and field strength at a certain point of the curve B-H are indicated, as well as the coefficient of reversible magnetization, the volume coupling coefficient and the inter-domain coupling coefficient for determining magnetic induction depending on the current value and history changes in magnetic field strength.

-• Voltage versus current characteristic - setting saturation through the volt-ampere characteristic (VAC).
+• Voltage versus current characteristic — setting saturation via the volt-ampere characteristic (VAC).

 Values